eclipse-velocitas/devenv-devcontainer-setup/grpc-interface-support/README.md

 ### Server

-When generating a server SDK, in addition to the SDK package, 2 files are auto generated into your application's source directory:
+When generating a server SDK, in addition to the SDK package, one or more files (depending on the target language) are auto generated into your application's source directory.
+To instantiate a server with your custom implementation, use the provided factory API to interface with the Velocitas core SDK:

+**Why is one file continuously re-generated and the another file is not?** - One file always contains up-to-date method declarations reflecting the proto state.
+If they change, the source code, which most likely has more LoC, needs to be adapted manually.

+***C++***

+Generated files:

-* `<Service>ServerImpl.h` contains class definition and method declarations for implementing the server.
+* `<Service-Name>ServiceImpl.h` contains class definition and method declarations for implementing the server.
 This file is continuously auto-generated!
 To add custom methods place them within the `// <user-defined>` block.
-* `<Service>ServerImpl.cc` contains method definitions for all server methods, defaulting to `UNIMPLEMENTED`.
+* `<Service-Name>ServiceImpl.cpp` contains method definitions for all server methods, defaulting to `UNIMPLEMENTED`.
 This file is only generated **once** if it does not exist.

-Why is the header continuously re-generated and the cpp file is not? - The header always contains up-to-date method declarations reflecting the proto state.
-If they change, the source code, which most likely has more LoC, needs to be adapted manually.

-To instantiate a server with your custom implementation, use the provided factory API to interface with the Velocitas core SDK:

 ```cpp
 #include "sdk/middleware/Middleware.h"